groksrc/vanilla_vuejs_for_rails/README.md

 Inside app/views/home/index.html.erb include the following:
 `<%= javascript_pack_tag 'application' %>`

 This will include your application.js output on the page.
-Now we can start doing some vue.js!
+Now if you launch the browser and look in the console of development tools you should see the `console.log` statement from the default application.js.